 Security & Permission REST API

-Then each security namespace contains zero or more access control lists.
+Then each security namespace contains zero or more access control lists (aka.
+ACLs).
 Each access control list contains a token, an inherit flag and a set of zero or more access control entries.
-Each access control entry contains an identity descriptor, an allowed permissions bitmask and a denied permissions bitmask.
+Each access control entry contains an identity descriptor, an allowed permissions bitmask, and a denied permissions bitmask.

 Instructions to use

-The repository containes two projects (once is a Library – produced a DLL and another is the console executable application) and the console executable is named as
+The repository contains two projects (once is a Library – produced a DLL and another is the console executable application) and the console executable is named as

 The idea is to create a manifest file (yaml format) and apply the changes via the

 You need to create a manifest file to describe your Azure DevOps project and permissions.
 The format of the manifest file is in yaml (and idea is borrowed from Kubernetes manifest files.)